 Get Started With Us Today

-No. Although the Amity Treaty affords Americans the right to own a majority of shares in a Thailand company and conduct a wide range of business activities, the Amity Treaty does not permit foreign majority companies to own land.
+No. The Amity Treaty enables US citizens to own a majority of shares in a Thai company and take part in a variety of business acitivites but it does not allow the foreign majority companies to own land in Thailand.

 The best thing about it is that it enables foreign individuals to possess ownership right in a piece of land.
 As opposed to land leases, this type of ownership is going to be valid for so long that the company keeps operation going in Thailand and the land is not sold or transferred to another person or entity.
 Creating a local company in Thailand can be a good choice for individuals seeking investment to pass on to their heirs or individuals interested in doing business.
 In addition, there will be moragaign option, partial sales of the land as well as tax reduction and benefits.